DefiLlama/docs/list-your-project/token-rights.md

 #### **Governance Decisions**

 * Whether token holders can vote on governance proposals (Token / None / Unknown)
-* Why we track it: Base level governance right - can you vote at all?

-#### **Governance Details**

 * Detailed explanation of governance scope and mechanics
-* Why we track it: The specifics matter.
+* Why we track it: Base level governance right - can holders vote at all?
 Can holders vote on everything?
 Are there restrictions?
 Do they need to stake?
 Is there a token threshold to create proposals?

 #### **Treasury Decisions**

 * Whether token holders can vote on treasury allocation (Token / None / Unknown)
+* Detailed explanation of treasury governance mechanics and constraints
 * Why we track it: Treasury control is a key governance right - it determines if holders can direct what happens with a protocol’s treasury

 #### **Revenue Decisions**

 * Whether token holders can vote on revenue allocation (Token / None / Unknown)
+* Detailed explanation of revenue governance mechanics and allocation options
-* Why we track it: This determines if holders can activate fee switches or change how protocol revenue is used
+* Why we track it: This determines if holders can activate fee switches or change how protocol revenue is used.
+Can holders vote to redirect revenue streams?
+Are there limitations on how revenue can be allocated?
+What percentage of revenue is within governance scope versus automatically distributed to other stakeholders?

 #### **Fee Switch Status**